Thievery Corporation @ Showbox • Seattle, 2021

 Everyone has a story of when they were there...
 A concert that blew their mind, the joy of seeing old friends unexpectedly, the amazing experience of completing a challenge they weren't sure they could do...

-These are super dynamic situations - people come together, something happens on a stage or on a field or in a room, a moment occurs...and then it's gone.
+These are super dynamic situations - people come together, something happens on a stage or in a field or a room, a moment occurs...and then it's gone.
 Striving to capture those moments is at the heart of great performance & event photography.

-I've captured photos of well over 1000 live music performances at concerts, festivals & studio performances since 2007.
+I've captured photos of thousands of live music performances at concerts, festivals & studios since 2007.
 I started at KEXP radio in Seattle and have grown to work all over the US and in countries around the world.
 I love it and continue to cover music nearly every week.